Water Damage Restoration

-The main role of a water damage restoration company is to take the necessary steps to return your property to a pre-loss condition.
+The main role of a water damage restoration company is to take the necessary steps to return your property to pre-loss condition.

 As we noted in the previous section, the overall water damage restoration process consists of a variety of steps to ensure the property is properly restored and subsequent damage and mold growth does not take place.

-Your restoration company - in conjunction with a team of professionals - will usually work with your property owner’s insurance company to help file claims and ensure things go smoothly from start to finish.
+Your restoration company - in conjunction with a team of professionals - will usually work with your property owner's insurance company to help file claims and ensure things go smoothly from start to finish.

 While it is possible for separate companies to handle mitigation and restoration, it’s often easy for property owners to have one company that does both.

 RestoreMasters, for instance, helps you every step of the way with cleanup, water mitigation, mold remediation, smoke and fire damage restoration services, roofing, interior and exterior construction.